Ch4nKyy/BG3WASD/doc/guide.md

 ## AfterChangingKeybindInMenuHook

 There is a function that maps keys from ints to strings.
-This function can easily be found by searching for the string "printscreen" for example.
+(Don't mistake it for the one that maps strings to ints.)
+This function can easily be found by e.g. searching for the string "printscreen".
 To find the function that writes the inputconfigs, just place a breakpoint in this mapping function and look at the stack trace.
+We need to hook a spot that is reached AFTER the config file has been written.

 ## BlockAnalogStickSelectionPatch